ZiedYousfi/myconfig/README.md

 1. Oh My Tmux is cloned to `~/.oh-my-tmux/`
 2. The main `tmux.conf` is symlinked from Oh My Tmux to `~/.config/tmux/tmux.conf`
-3. Our custom `tmux.conf.local` is stowed to `~/.config/tmux/tmux.conf.local`
+3. Our custom `tmux.conf.local` is stowed from `~/.dotfiles/tmux/` to `~/.config/tmux/tmux.conf.local`

-This is similar to how LazyVim works - the framework is installed first, then our custom config is stowed on top.
+This is similar to how LazyVim works — the framework is installed first, then our custom config is stowed on top.

 ## Post-install checks & steps